 Sharing is caring!

-This dark brown sugar simple syrup recipe is an easy two-ingredient recipe that helps take any drink to the next level.
-It easily adds a toasty caramelized sugar flavor to all of your beverages!
+This brown sugar simple syrup recipe is an easy two-ingredient recipe that helps take any drink to the next level.
+It easily adds a toasty caramelized sugar flavor to all of your drinks and more!

 feature image of dark brown sugar simple syrup: a bottle of homemade brown sugar simple syrup is sitting on a countertop with a small dish of dark brown sugar to the right of the bottle.